yuichu/fall-20-codesprint/README.md

 In this repository, you'll find a guidemap to all the topics we introduce this semster, and links to helpful resources.

-We hope you have fun this semester, and encourage you to reach out to any of us if you have any questions or comments or send a message in the #codesprint channel on the ACM Discord Server.
+We hope you have fun this semester, and encourage you to reach out to any of us if you have any questions or comments., send a message in the #codesprint channel on the ACM Discord Server.
 ### Course Curriculumn
 Will be available soon!
 <br>